spolivin/jobtracker/README.md

 * `add` - Add a new job application.
 * `update` - Update an existing job application.
+* `search` - Search a job application based on criteria.
 * `list` - List all saved job applications.
 * `delete` - Delete a specific job application by its ID.
 * `clear` - Clear all job applications at once.